Each year, the Royal Numismatic Society awards research grants from its various support funds.

-Each year the Royal Numismatic Society awards research grants from its various prize funds.
-The Price, Lowick, Kreitman, CNG, and Marshall funds are all administered in the same way.
-These are available to Fellows and non-Fellows alike, and the field of numismatic research which each fund encompasses is listed on their separate pages.
-The grants are usually less than £1000, but larger grants will be considered.
+The Price, Lowick, Kreitman, CNG, Marshall and Casey funds all exist to support research and/or practice which deploys the outcomes of research in various areas of numismatics.
+These are available to Fellows and non-Fellows alike, and the field of numismatics which each fund encompasses is listed on their separate pages.
+The grants are usually less than £1000, but larger grants will be considered, and the Marion Archibald and the John Casey funds award individual grants of up to £1,500 and £2,500 respectively.

 There is one standard Grant Application Form which should be used for all applications for these RNS funds.
 All fields of this form should be completed and word limits should not be exceeded.
 Application forms should be submitted in Word format.
 PDF documents will not be accepted.